Quality Assurance vs. Quality Control: Choosing the Right Career Path

 To choose between quality assurance or quality control, consider which part of the process you want to participate in, either preventing defects by improving the process or inspecting the product.
 You can find rewarding careers in each, and both are vital in quality management.

+If you're ready to pursue a career in quality assurance or quality control, consider flexible online education and training.
 Research which program you are interested in based on your goals.
-On Coursera, you can take courses from the University of Georgia on Six Sigma, including the Six Sigma Principles.
+For example, you can learn Six Sigma methodology from the University of Georgia with Six Sigma Principles.

 Article sources